 “Istanbul Passage” is billed as a thriller, in the way that the novels of Graham Greene and Alan Furst are thrillers.
 That is, there are guns, and they are used.
 But the book is also about values and codes and honor, the kind of big questions that get asked in great movies like “Casablanca” and aren’t asked nearly enough in contemporary stories.
-[To buy the book from Amazon, click here.
+[To buy the paperback from Amazon, click here.
 For the Kindle edition, click here.]

 For Leon Bauer, an American vaguely involved in the tobacco trade but also an occasional tool of the American consulate’s less diplomatic activities, it comes down to this: “What do you do when there’s no right thing to do.
 Just the wrong thing.
 Either way.”

 That question makes the book’s title a pun.
 The “passage” isn’t just about Jews or, more urgently, a former Nazi collaborator who is being smuggled through Istanbul on his way to a debriefing in Washington.
 It’s equally about Leon Bauer’s moral passage.
 As in: You give your word to perform a service.
 Along the way, you learn a few things, none of them savory.
 Do you walk?
 Is your word your bond?
 Or do you think this-is-how-the-world-is and don’t trouble yourself with doubt?